Spare Change Savings

 The philosophy behind spare change savings is “little and often.”
 Every time you spend money, whether it’s on gas, groceries or dining out, an app rounds up that purchase and saves the change for you.

-Spare change savings apps typically connect to your credit and/or debit card, take the virtual change from your linked checking account, and put the money into a separate account.
+Spare change savings apps typically connect to your credit and/or debit card, take the virtual change from your linked checking account, and put the money into a savings account.
 For instance, if you buy a sandwich for $5.80, the app will automatically transfer 20 cents from your checking account into a savings account.
+It’s one way to automate your finances.
+Little by little, this cash can accumulate and help you reach goals, such as starting an emergency fund.

 Some spare change apps put your money into a traditional savings account or a checking and savings account.
 Others invest your money in small portfolios, based on your risk tolerance and financial situation.
 There are also spare change apps that use saved funds to pay off debts that you designate, such as credit cards or student loans.